 Do it Yourself Icon

-Renovate safely.
-Seal off the area of work, and clean well when complete.
+Renovate safely by sealing off the work area and cleaning well when the job’s done.
 Keep children and pregnant women away if possible.

 Don’t Bring Lead Home From Work